Cerebral Palsy

 There are many different types of CP, which vary in the parts of the body that are affected, the type of impairment and the severity of mobility limitations.

-Nutrition and Cerebral Palsy (CP)
+Nutrition & Cerebral Palsy (CP)

 Providing optimal nutrition to individuals with cerebral palsy (CP) helps improve their nutritional status and their overall general health.